oracle-quickstart/oci-hpc/README.md

 ### Policies for queues
 In order to read messages from the OCI queue service, the controller and compute nodes need to be part of a dynamic group with the adequate policies (see [instance principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm)).

-Example with the dynamic group *instance_principal*
+Example with the dynamic group *instance_principal*.
+If the dynamic group is created in a different identity domain, you will have to use IdentityDomainName/DynamicGroupName in the policies.

 ```
 All {instance.compartment.id = 'ocid1.compartment.oc1..aaaXXXX'}
 ```